-PAS forecasts provided to PAS' financial advisor included 4-year projections of revenue and EBITDA, prepared by PAS management as of April 25, 2009.
-The projections reflected a management revenue forecast of a 4.2% compound annual growth rate from 2009E to 2012E.
-They also reflected a management EBITDA forecast of a 6.2% compound annual growth rate from 2009E to 2012E.
-These projections of revenue and EBITDA assumed that PAS would continue its business generally as then conducted and that PAS would not take any extraordinary actions, such as dispositions of assets or properties or refinancing of indebtedness, and the projections did not take into account the merger or any of the transactions contemplated by the merger agreement.
+The PBG forecasts provided to PBG's financial advisors included 6-year base and upside projections of revenue and EBITDA, prepared by PBG's management in the first half of calendar year 2009.
+These projections of revenue and EBITDA assumed that PBG would continue its business generally as then conducted and that PBG would not take any extraordinary actions, such as dispositions of assets or properties or refinancing of indebtedness.